Estimated reading time: 5 minutes

 2. Get Proper Licenses/Permits

-Because pawnbrokers are regulated by the state, there are certain licenses and requirements.
+Because pawnbrokers are regulated by the state, there are certain permits, insurance policies, business licenses, and requirements such as various background checks.
 These pawn shop requirements vary from state to state, but you typically need to provide the following:

 - Sales tax permit,